27 Highly Readable Books to Jumpstart Your Reading Habit

 Maybe you’ve already tried and quit.

-Maybe you were hoping for a book to get back into reading and you picked up a well-known classic or a book you knew was popular–but it just didn’t work for you.
+Maybe you were hoping for an easy book to get back into reading and you picked up a well-known classic or a book you knew was popular–but it just didn’t work for you.

 And so you quit.